Aeroluna/LunaCoopMod/README.md

 - Added `-aitech` cheat that unlocks all of Amon's timed upgrades instantly.
 - Added `-poweroverwhelming X` cheat to add Power Overwhelming/P1 stacks to an Ascendant/Void Archon/mech unit.
 - Added `-itsabouttime` cheat that uncaps Outlaws (See [Tychus's P4](#Tychus)).
-- Fixed an issue where `-fastbuild` cheat did not affect research in the second queue slot.
-- Fixed an issue where `-fastbuild` cheat did not affect Lurker Den morph time.
+- Fixed an issue where `-fastbuild` cheat did not affect certain research/upgrades.

 Some debug cheats.